 Buying to Build: Best Practices to Power Your M&A Strategy

 Whether small and synergistic, or large and transformative, acquisitions can act as a meaningful growth driver for companies seeking to expand product offerings, team, customer base or geographic reach.
 Summit portfolio companies are no exception.
-Over the course of the last five years, Summit-backed businesses have completed more than 700 acquisitions1 and M&A activity has continued across our portfolio in recent quarters, as companies work to operate from a position of strength in the face of macro headwinds.
+Over the course of the last five years, Summit-backed businesses have completed more than 800 acquisitions1 and M&A activity has continued across our portfolio in recent quarters, as companies work to operate from a position of strength in the face of an uncertain macro environment.
 In some cases, companies develop an M&A strategy focused on completing a single transformational acquisition; in others, the approach is centered around a high-velocity acquisition model, executing more than a dozen acquisitions per month.

 Resources: Building the Right Team